websecurify/node-vortex/README.md

 	vortex halt 		# halts all nodes
 	vortex provision 	# provision all nodes

+The following additional helper actions are also available:

+	vortex up 			# boots and provisions a node vortex down 		# halts a node

 You can also specify which node you want to manipulate:

 	vortex shell my-node-name 	# starts interactive session on the selected node